GermanRuizMarcos/GermanRuizMarcos.github.io/_posts/2022-07-05-fugued-peace.markdown

 description: A modern fugue for pieno
 ---

-Did you that the term *IRINI* stands for peace in Greek?
+Did you that the word *IRINI* stands for peace in Greek?
 And do you know how the letters in the word *IRINI* sound when given in Morse code?

 *fugued peace* is a little fugue, for piano, about peace.
 The fugue's subject is directly inspired by the sound the word *IRINI* makes in Morse code.
 I once was asked about the meaning of this piece of music.
 How would I describe it?
 Well, I guess it's like a musical speech in search of *irini*, spoken through counterpoint in contemporary times.